Atte-Oksanen/colorcordia/ColorCordia_backend/data/about_text.md

 ### User profile

-Logged in users can view their shared palettes, and statistics about them, here or delete unwanted palettes from their account .
+Logged in users can view their shared palettes, and statistics about them, here or delete unwanted palettes from their account.
 Password can be changed via the User profile.

 ### Login & Signup